ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis/_index.md

 ---
 title: Deploy Redis on Arm

-minutes_to_complete: 50
+minutes_to_complete: 30

 who_is_this_for: This is an introductory topic for developers who want to deploy Redis on Arm based virtual machines.

 learning_objectives:
     - Understand Redis deployment configurations
-    - Install and run Redis in a single-node configuration
+    - Install and run Redis in a single-node Arm based instance
-    - Install and run Redis in a multi-node configuration (sharding)

 prerequisites: